EnMasseProject/enmasse/documentation/getting-started/e2e-example.md

 AMQP client examples in this guide assume that [Qpid Proton](https://qpid.apache.org/proton/index.html) with python bindings are installed ( > 0.16.0).
 The python bindings are also available in [PyPI](https://pypi.python.org/pypi/python-qpid-proton/0.16.0).

 MQTT client examples use [Eclipse Paho Python library ](https://github.com/eclipse/paho.mqtt.python).
+It needs to be installed from the source code, following the instruction on the GitHub site because the TLS needed features aren't in the latest release yet.
+Note that this features are in the "develop" branch and not in the "master" one.

 ## Setting up EnMasse